frycodelab/nicegui-component-based/README.md

 ## Deployment/Testing

-- To run this project run **within ./app** folder
+- To run this project run **within ./app** folder:

     ```bash
     cd app/
     python ./main.py
     ```

-- To change name, version or port for the application - adjust `app/config.json`
+- To change name, version or port for the application - adjust `app/config.json`:

     ```json
     {